rebus-ink/ink-API/README.md

 Requests without a JWT token will fail with a 401 status code.

-Requests with a valid JWT token for access to another user's resources will fail with a 403 status code.
+Requests with a valid JWT token for access to another reader's resources will fail with a 403 status code.

 ### Representation